John Doggett

-FBI Special Agent John Jay Doggett is a fictional character in the Fox science fiction-supernatural television series The X-Files.
+FBI Special Agent John Jay Doggett is a fictional character in the Fox television series The X-Files.
 With his FBI partners Dana Scully (season 8) and Monica Reyes (season 9), he works on the X-Files which are cases with particularly mysterious or possibly supernatural circumstances that were left unsolved and shelved by the FBI.
 John Doggett is played by Robert Patrick.
 Doggett was a main character from the eighth to ninth seasons (2000–2002), replacing David Duchovny's character Fox Mulder.
 Doggett appeared in the opening credits and every episode from the season eight premiere to the final episode of season 9.

 Doggett made his first appearance in the 2000 episode "Within".
 Doggett served in the United States Marine Corps from the 1970s to the 1980s.
 Later he started working for the New York Police Department, he was eventually promoted to detective.
 After his son's death, he got a job in the FBI.
 He started to work for the Criminal Investigations Division.
 In 2000, he was assigned to the X-Files office, after the disappearance of Mulder.
 The introduction of Doggett was met with mostly positive reaction by critics, while getting more mixed response from longtime fans of the series.

 Character arc

 Doggett served in the United States Marine Corps in the 24th Marine Amphibious Unit from 1977 to 1983.
 His final rank was Sergeant (E-5).
 While serving in the military, he became good friends with fellow Marine Knowle Rohrer.
 From 1982 to 1983, Doggett played a role in the Multi-National Peacekeeping Force in Lebanon.
 He served during the 1983 Beirut barracks bombings.
 Doggett retired from the U.S. Marine Corps with commendations after being wounded in the line of duty.
 After gaining a Juris Doctor and a Master's degree in Public Administration from Syracuse University, Doggett went on to work for the New York Police Department from 1987 to 1995, eventually becoming a detective in the Fugitive Division's Warrant section.
 While he was working for the NYPD, his son, Luke Doggett (played in flashbacks by Jake Fritz), was abducted and murdered.
-Doggett teamed up with Special Agent Monica Reyes, who was working out of the New York FBI field office at the time, to search for his son's killer.
+Doggett teamed up with Special Agent Monica Reyes, who was working out of the New York City FBI field office at the time, to search for his son's killer.
 After his son's death, Doggett's marriage to Barbara Doggett (played by Patrick's real-life wife Barbara) ended in divorce.

 In 1995, Doggett graduated from the FBI Academy and assumed the position of FBI Special Agent in the Criminal Investigations Division.
 In 2000, Agent Doggett was assigned by Deputy Director Alvin Kersh to head up the manhunt to find Special Agent Fox Mulder.
 The manhunt was unsuccessful and Doggett was demoted to work on the X-Files with Special Agent Dana Scully.
 During this time, Doggett and Kersh developed a bitter enmity, similar to the early relationship between Mulder and Walter Skinner.